awsdocs/amazon-eks-user-guide/doc_source/update-managed-node-group.md

    1. Choose the cluster that contains the node group to update\.

-   1. If at least one of your node groups has an update available, you'll see a notification under the cluster name letting you know how many of your node groups have an update available\.
-In the **Node Groups** table you will see **Update now** to the right of the value in the **AMI release version** column for each node group that can be updated\.
-Select **Update now** for a node group that you want to update\.
+   1. If at least one of your node groups that was deployed with an Amazon EKS optimized AMI has an update available, you'll see a notification under the cluster name\.
+The notification lets you know how many of your node groups have an update available\.
+In the **Node Groups** table on the **Compute** tab, you will see **Update now** to the right of:
+      +  The value in the **AMI release version** column for each node group that has an Amazon EKS optimized AMI update available\.
+If a node group is deployed with a custom AMI, this option won't appear\.
+If your nodes are deployed with a custom AMI, you should follow these steps to deploy a new updated custom AMI\.
+First, create a new version of your AMI, then create a new launch template version with the new AMI ID, and last upgrade the nodes to the new version of the launch template\.
+To do this, select **Update now** for a node group that you want to update\.
+      + The value in the **Launch template** column for each node group that is deployed with a launch template\.
+Select **Update now** for a node group that you want to update the launch template version for\.

       If you select a node group from the table and an update is available for it, you'll receive a notification on the **Node Group configuration** page\.
-If so, you can select the **Update now** button on the **Node Group configuration** page\.
-**Note**
-**Update now** only appears if there is an update available\.
-If you do not see this text, then your node group is running the latest available version\.
+On this page, you can choose **Update now**\.

+   1. On the **Update Node Group version** page, select:
+      + **Update Node Group version** – This option is unavailable if you deployed a custom AMI or your EKS optimized AMI is already currently on the latest version for your cluster\.
+      + **Launch template version** – This option is unavailable if the node group is deployed without a launch template\.
+You can only update the launch template version for a node group that has been deployed with the launch template\.
+Select the version that you want to update the node group to\.
+If your node group is configured with a custom AMI, then the version that you select must also specify an AMI\.
+When you upgrade to a newer version of your launch template, all of your nodes are recycled to match the new configuration of the launch template version specified\.

-   1. On the **Update AMI release version** page, select the **Available AMI release version** that you want to update to, select one of the following options for **Update strategy**, and choose **Update**\.
+   1. For **Update strategy**, select one of the following options and then choose **Update**\.
-      + **Rolling update** — This option respects pod disruption budgets for your cluster and the update fails if Amazon EKS is unable to gracefully drain the pods that are running on this node group due to a pod disruption budget issue\.
+      + **Rolling update** – This option respects the pod disruption budgets for your cluster\.
+Updates fail if there is a pod disruption budget issue that causes Amazon EKS to be unable to gracefully drain the pods that are running on this node group\.
-      + **Force update** — This option does not respect pod disruption budgets and it forces node restarts\.
+      + **Force update** – This option does not respect pod disruption budgets\.
+Updates occur regardless of pod distruption budget issues by forcing node restarts to occur\.

 ------
 #### [ eksctl ]

-   Upgrade a managed nodegroup to the latest AMI release of the same Kubernetes version that is currently deployed on the nodes with the following command\.
+   Upgrade a managed node group to the latest AMI release of the same Kubernetes version that is currently deployed on the nodes with the following command\.

    ```
    eksctl upgrade nodegroup --name=node-group-name --cluster=cluster-name
    ```

+**Note**
+If you're upgrading a node group that is deployed with a launch template to a new launch template version, add `--launch-template-version` to the preceding command\.
+The launch template must meet the requirements described in [Launch template support](launch-templates.md)\.
+If the launch template includes a custom AMI, the AMI must meet the requirements in [Using a custom AMI](launch-templates.md#launch-template-custom-ami)\.
+When you upgrade your node group to a newer version of your launch template, all of your nodes are recycled to match the new configuration of the launch template version that is specified\.
+You can't directly upgrade a node group that is deployed without a launch template to a new launch template version\.
+Instead, you must deploy a new node group using the launch template to update the node group to a new launch template version\.

-   You can upgrade a nodegroup to a version that is one minor release later than the nodegroup's current Kubernetes version, up to the cluster's Kubernetes version\.
+   You can upgrade a node group to a version that is one minor release later than the node group's current Kubernetes version, but the version can't be later than the the cluster's Kubernetes version\.
 For example, if you have a cluster running Kubernetes 1\.17, you can upgrade nodes currently running Kubernetes 1\.16 to version 1\.17 with the following command\.

    ```
    eksctl upgrade nodegroup --name=node-group-name --cluster=cluster-name --kubernetes-version=1.17